-The Exchange proposes to add Nasdaq's CAT industry member compliance rules (the "CAT Compliance Rules") to the list of minor rule violations in IM-9216 and in Options 11, Section 1.
-This proposal is based upon the Financial Industry Regulatory Authority, Inc. ("FINRA") filing to amend FINRA Rule 9217 in order to add FINRA's corresponding CAT Compliance Rules to FINRA's list of rules that are eligible for minor rule violation plan treatment.
+The Exchange proposes to add Phlx's CAT industry member compliance rules (the "CAT Compliance Rules") to the list of minor rule violations in IM-9216, in Options 11, and in its Equity Minor Rule Violations.
+This proposal is based upon the Financial Industry Regulatory Authority, Inc. ("FINRA") filing to amend FINRA Rule 9217 in order to add FINRA's corresponding CAT Compliance Rules to FINRA's list of rules that are eligible for minor rule violation plan treatment.3